askui/askui-dev-docs/docs/docs/api/01-API/table-of-contents.md

 - **rotationDegreePerStep** (*`number`, optional*):
     - Step size in rotation degree.
 Rotates the custom image by this step size until 360° is exceeded.
 The range is from `0` to `360`.
 Defaults to `0`.
 - **imageCompareFormat** (*`'RGB' | 'grayscale' | 'edges'`, optional*):
-    - The color compares style. 'edges' compares only edges, 'greyscale' compares the brightness of each pixel whereas 'RGB' compares all three colors (red, green, blue).
+    - The color compare style. 'edges' compares only edges, 'greyscale' compares the brightness of each pixel whereas 'RGB' compares all three colors (red, green, blue).
 Defaults to 'grayscale'.

 </md-block>